crazii/SBEMU/README.txt

 FAQ:

-Q1: DO I needs to set BLASTER environment variable before running SBEMU?
+Q1: Do I need to set BLASTER environment variable before running SBEMU?

 Usually it is not needed.
 After SBEMU installs, it will set the BLASTER for you.
 But if you set it before running SBEMU, SBEMU will read it and use as options,